The Agent Web Looks a Lot Like 1995

 Four protocols, two discovery surfaces

 UCP, the Universal Commerce Protocol, also came from Google, in partnership with a set of retailers.
-It is the commerce layer: a standardised envelope for machine-initiated purchases, so an agent can complete a transaction without pretending to be a human clicking through a checkout form designed for humans.
+It's the commerce layer: a standardised envelope for machine-initiated purchases, so an agent can complete a transaction without pretending to be a human clicking through a checkout form designed for humans.
 A parallel proposal from OpenAI and Stripe, ACP, is tackling the same problem with slightly different assumptions about credentials and liability.
 Retailers are mostly picking one, hedging, or waiting.

 The gap that matters